puristajs/purista/website/doc/handbook/6_integrations/temporal_and_purista/add_opentelementry.md

 ---
-title: Temporal
+title: OpenTelemetry
 description: Learn how to user combine your PURISTA application with Temporal.
-order: 601000
+order: 601040
 ---

-# Temporal & PURISTA
+# OpenTelemetry

-Temporal is a very cool project.